How Sampling Impacts the Robustness of Stochastic Neural Networks: Additional experimental results

-\paragraph{Attacks with FGSM ($L_\infty$- norm)} All adversarial examples in the main part of the paper were based on a $L_2$-norm constraint, which we chose for the nice geometric distance interpretation.
-However, the first proposed attack scheme~\citep{Goodfellow_fgsm} was based on $L_\infty$-norm, which we test in the following.
-In figure~\ref{fig:fgsm_l_infty_fmnist} and~\ref{fig:fgsm_l_infty_cifar} we see the respective results on the different data sets.
+All adversarial examples in the main part of the paper were based on an $\ell_2$-norm constraint, which we chose for the nice geometric distance interpretation.
+However, the first proposed attack scheme~\citep{Goodfellow_fgsm} was based on $\ell_\infty$-norm, which we test in the following.
+In figure~\ref{fig:app_fgsm_l_infty_fmnist} and~\ref{fig:app_fgsm_l_infty_cifar} we see the respective results on the different data sets.
 For all models the robustness is decreased with multiple samples and models with higher prediction variance also have a higher accuracy under this attack.
-Note, that the values of the perturbation strength are not comparable to the values under $L_2$- norm constraint, since $\|x \|_\infty \leq \| x \|_2$.
+Note, that the values of the perturbation strength are not comparable to the values under $\ell_2$- norm constraint, since $\|x \|_\infty \leq \| x \|_2$.